-Canine Therapeutic Touch is a powerful clinical tool and is part of Therapeutic Handling.
+Canine Therapeutic Touch is a powerful tool and is part of Therapeutic Handling

 Canine Movement Enrichment techniques consists of Therapeutic Handling and Clinic Enrichment.
-These techniques utilise a holistic approach when working with dogs requiring therapeutic interventions (assessment and treatments) within a clinical setting.
+These techniques use an holistic approach when working with dogs requiring therapeutic treatments within a clinical setting.

 This is so much more than just a group of techniques and strategies.
 It’s a system of practice to build a trusted and mindful bond with each dog, empowering the therapist to interact and work with their canine client in an active and connected way.